Depth-Movement Dance Therapy

 Workshop Locations: Eastwest Workshops have been taught in Brockport, New York; New York, New York; Santa Barbara, California; Saint George and Zion in Utah, Tokyo and Fukuoka, Japan; Tuscany, Italy; London and East Sussex in the UK; Wales; Green Gulch Zen Center in Marin California; Kalani, Hawaii; Auckland, New Zealand; Shreveport, Louisiana; and Memphis Tennessee.

-Additional Upcoming Locations: Tanglewood Nature Center in Elmira, New York; Ojai California; Brighton in the UK; Soul Center, Auckland New Zealand, Green Gulch Zen Center in Marin County CA.
+Additional Upcoming Locations: Tanglewood Nature Center in Elmira, New York; Ojai California; Bath Spa University in the UK; Soul Center, Auckland New Zealand, Green Gulch Zen Center in Marin County CA.

 Our Home is the beautiful color country of Saint George and Zion, Utah.
 We are supported by the Red Hills Wellness Center in Saint George.

 Workshops Formats: Our certification workshops are taught in several different formats.
 Each one is a 5-day intensive, or the equivalent — about 7and ½ hours a day, including lunch breaks, and morning and afternoon short breaks.
 The following represent various formats we offer toward certification: